NixImagery/NixImagery.github.io/_posts/2020-06-15-R-data-visualisation-course-3.md

 ## Next steps: other ways to learn R
 I got totally overwhelmed with the rate of new concepts in this class, or perhaps the pace and style of delivery.
 I think, given the time I have to spend after each class going over the material in order to make sense of it, it is clear that this course is not right for me.
 I have decided to abandon it and follow other materials more appropriate to my purpose, which is to develop skills in data visualisation using R. Despite the title, this course is not doing that for me.

 Having decided[^progression2] to seek out other ways to learn how to R, I found that there are lots of self-directed learning resources out there, of course.
-An [introduction to R](https://datacamp.com/courses/free-introduction-to-r) course at DataCamp will be the new direction of travel down this rabbit hole for me.
+An [introduction to R](https://datacamp.com/courses/free-introduction-to-r){:target="_blank" rel="noopener"} course at DataCamp will be the new direction of travel down this rabbit hole for me.

 ## Notes and references
 [^progression]: I seem to be not the only one amongst the diminishing cohort (we're down to a dozen today (Monday), having started closer to 50) that is finding it hard to follow this course.
 Yes, it's interesting and cool, the different things you can do with R and geometries, but I am missing clarity, signposting, structure and other basic pedagogical features.